pingcap/tidb-operator/en/deploy-on-alibaba-cloud.md

 `tidb_lb_ip` is the LoadBalancer IP of the TiDB service.

+> **Note:**
+>
+> By default, TiDB (starting from v4.0.2) periodically shares usage details with PingCAP to help understand how to improve the product.
+For details about what is shared and how to disable the sharing, see [Telemetry](https://docs.pingcap.com/tidb/stable/telemetry).

 ## Monitor

 Visit `<monitor-lb>:3000` to view the Grafana dashboards. `monitor-lb` is the LoadBalancer IP of the Monitor service.